 Financial Close Management

-Recently, we have been working with a fast growing international retail organisation to implement the BlackLine Financial Close Management solution.
+Recently, we have been working with a fast-growing international retail organization to implement the BlackLine Financial Close Management solution.
 In addition to improving their overall balance sheet reconciliation and controls process, one specific objective was to significantly reduce the amount of time spent completing their daily bank reconciliation processes.

 Key information and points to consider when planning how best to automate the bank reconciliation process and eliminate unnecessary manual intervention:

-Using the latest release of BlackLine, we were able to configure the following processes:
+Using the latest release of BlackLine, we were able to configure the following five processes:

 Automating the upload of bank transactions from the GL and bank statements to BlackLine was straightforward, and achieved by using a combination of standard operating system and BlackLine scheduling tools.